BTC DeFi in 2026: What's Changed and What's Next

 Where Ducat Fits

 Ducat is building for a future where Bitcoin is not just a store of value but the foundation of a complete financial system.
 By providing stable dollar liquidity on L1, Ducat enables BTC holders to participate in the broader economy without leaving the security of the Bitcoin network.
-As the BTC DeFi ecosystem continues to grow, protocols that prioritize security, transparency, and native L1 execution will be best positioned to capture long-term value.
+As the BTC DeFi ecosystem continues to grow, protocols that prioritise security, transparency, and native L1 execution will be best positioned to capture long-term value.